 Chances are, like many on-the-go professionals, you already rely on your phone for the day-to-day running of your business or side gig.
 Why not use it to help with your taxes as well?

 It may be too late for 2019, but now’s the time to start fresh for 2020.
 Here are a few ways you can use your phone to make your taxes a less stressful affair.

-The mileage deduction is a great way to offset the cost of your personal vehicle if you drive it for business purposes, and that includes commuting to your clients for real estate, landscaping, pet sitting, etc. The rate per mile is determined by the IRS and varies from year to year.
+The mileage deduction is a great way to offset the cost of your personal vehicle if you drive it for business purposes.
+For instance, if you drive to your clients for real estate, landscaping, pet sitting, etc. The rate per mile is determined by the IRS and varies from year to year.
 That rate was 58¢ in 2019 and is 57.5¢ for 2020.
 So, logging those miles seems like a duh move!

 Yet, many of us don’t actually take the time to log every time we jump in the car to race to a client meeting or run a business errand.
 Using a mileage tracking app every time you drive for business gives you a detailed record that makes it easy to calculate your deductions come tax time.

 - Stride – Launch the app, and it records your mileage by running it in the background as you drive, making it all the more effortless.

 - MileIQ – The app’s free version lets you track up to 40 drives per month.

 - MileIQ – Upgrade your version for unlimited tracking and report generation (costs $59.99 per year).

 - Mile Wiz – This is a more comprehensive mobile tool you can use for mileage tracking and logging expenses related to each trip, like gas, tolls, and parking (costs $49.99 per year).